codearachnid/legull/docs/terms-of-service.md

 NOTWITHSTANDING ANY DAMAGES THAT USER MAY SUFFER FOR ANY REASON, THE ENTIRE LIABILITY OF THE SITE IN CONNECTION WITH THE SITE OR SERVICES, AND ANY PARTY’S EXCLUSIVE REMEDY, SHALL BE LIMITED TO THE AMOUNT, IF ANY, ACTUALLY PAID BY USER TO THE SITE OWNER DURING THE 12 MONTHS PRIOR TO THE EVENT THAT USER CLAIMS CAUSED THE DAMAGES.
 The Site shall not be liable for any damages incurred as a result of any loss, disclosure, or third party use of information, regardless of whether such disclosure or use is with or without User’s knowledge or consent.
 The Site shall have no liability for any damages related to:  User’s actions or failures to act, the acts or omissions of any third party, including but not limited to any telecommunications service provider, or events or causes beyond the Site’s reasonable control.
 The Site has no obligations whatever, and shall have no liability to, any third party who is not a User bound by these Terms.
 Limitations, exclusions, and disclaimers in these Terms shall apply to the maximum extent permitted by applicable law, even if any remedy fails its essential purpose.

-Third party products and links.
+Third party products, links, and actions.
 The Site may include or offer third party products or services.
+The Site may also have other users or members who interact with each other, through the Site, elsewhere online, or in person.
 These third party products and any linked sites have separate and independent terms of service and privacy policies.
-We have no control or responsibility for the content and activities of these linked sites and/or sellers, and therefore you agree that we are not liable for any of them.
-We do, however, welcome any feedback about these sites.
+We have no control or responsibility for the content and activities of these linked sites, sellers, and third parties in general, regardless of whether you first were introduced or interacted with such businesses, services, products, and people through the Site, and therefore you agree that we are not liable for any of them.
+We do, however, welcome any feedback about these sites, sellers, other users or members, and third parties.

 Changes - ALL